About Dr. Koski

 What is your background and training?

-I trained as a Doctor of Osteopathy (DO) specializing in family medicine, and have a Master’s of Public Health (MPH) degree in toxicology and public health genetics.
-Before I entered medicine, I worked in the field of public health toxicology.
-I contracted with the Environmental Protection Agency and US Geological Service in biostatistics and toxicology, and later worked as a regulatory toxicologist with an well-known third-party certification company.
+I trained as a Doctor of Osteopathy (DO) specializing in family medicine.
+Before medicine I studied public health science, and have a Master’s of Public Health (MPH) degree in toxicology and public health genetics.
+Before I entered medicine, I worked with the Environmental Protection Agency and US Geological Service in biostatistics and toxicology, and later served as a regulatory toxicologist with NSF International.
 I brought my understanding of biostatistics, risk assessment, and toxicology through my medical training and practice, to better inform my treatments for patients.

 Beyond the study of osteopathic and family medicine, I have spent hundreds of additional hours learning nutrition, lifestyle, integrative and functional medicine, so that I can offer more treatment options for patients.